austinLorenzMccoy/LLM-Demo-App/README.md

 ### 3. qachat.py

-**Purpose:** Acts as the main Streamlit application script, providing an interactive Q&A interface that integrates both text inputs and image uploads to generate responses using Google's Gemini model.
+**Purpose:** Acts as the main Streamlit application script, providing an interactive Q&A interface that integrates both text inputs uploads to generate responses using Google's Gemini model with history.

 **Explanation:**